luisgerhorst/virtual-auto-fill/README.md

    :repo "luisgerhorst/virtual-auto-fill"))
 ```

-For a complete example configuration see [`example-config/init.el`](./example-config/init.el).
+For a complete example configuration see [`example-configs/straight/init.el`](./example-configs/straight/init.el).
 You can omit the parts already included in your `init.el`.

+### Using MELPA

+After [adding MELPA to your `package-archives`](https://melpa.org/#/getting-started), run `M-x package-install virtual-auto-fill` once.

+See [`example-configs/melpa/init.el`](./example-configs/melpa/init.el) for a complete config (copying not recommened thought).

 ## Activation

-To enable Virtual Auto Fill mode automatically in Markdown files, add the following after installing `markdown-mode`:
+To enable Virtual Auto Fill mode automatically in Markdown files, add the following after also installing `markdown-mode`:

 ``` emacs-lisp
 (with-eval-after-load 'markdown-mode